brickpool/logo/doc/PG-Protocol.md

 Query/Response | Optional
 >Figure Message Frame

-The next _Figures_ shows an example of a DTE query message and a LOGO normal response.
+The next _Figures_ shows an example of a _DTE_ query message and a _LOGO!_ normal response.
 Both examples show the field contents in hexadecimal, and also show how a message framed.

-The DTE query is a data monitoring request to the LOGO device.
+The _DTE_ query is a data monitoring request to the _LOGO!_ device.
 The message requests a data block for monitoring.

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---